Overview

 Parameters for structure database search.

-(1) Expansive search fallback settings, please see Expansive search for a more detailed explanation.
-You can choose to use PubChem as a fallback database in case it contains a hit of higher confidence than the selected databases (2).
-Confidence mode controls if approximate or exact confidence mode should be used for the assessment of if a hit in PubChem is more confident than a hit in the selected databases.
+Structure database search is conducted within the user-selected databases.
+You can choose to use PubChem as a fallback database [1] in case it contains a hit with higher confidence than those found in the selected databases.
+For a detailed explanation, please refer to the Methods section.
+The Confidence mode controls whether the approximate or exact confidence mode is used to asses if a hit in PubChem is more reliable than the hits in the selected databases.

-(2) Structure databases to search in.
-Per default the structure databases making up the “bio” database are selected.
-If formula database search was selected earlier in the workflow, selected databases will reflect that selection.
-You can return to default by clicking “bio”.
-If any custom databases exist, they can be selected here as well.
+Per default the structure databases constituting the “bio” database are selected [2].
+De-select PubChem as fallback to fully search in PubChem.
+If database search was used for molecular formula identification, the same databases are selected here.
+You can revert to the default selection by clicking bio.
+If any custom database was loaded, they can be selected here as well.

 COSMIC - confidence values for CSI:FingerID searches

-Calculating COSMIC confidence scores is parameter free and will be executed automatically every time a CSI:FingerID search is performed.
-COSMIC scores for a feature are shown in the feature list on the left.
-From SIRIUS 6 onwards, confidence scores will be computed in “exact” and “approximate” mode.
-See COSMIC
+COSMIC confidence scores are calculated automatically and without requiring any parameters every time a CSI:FingerID search is performed.
+COSMIC scores are displayed in the feature list on the left.
+Starting with SIRIUS 6, confidence scores are computed in both exact and approximate mode.

 Visualization of the results

-The feature list not only shows information about the input and compute state, it further shows the COSMIC confidence score for the top CSI:FingerID hit.
+The feature provides not only information about the input and compute state, it also displays the COSMIC confidence score for the top CSI:FingerID hit.

-The LC-MS tab is only visible when LC-MS data (mzML or mzXML) was used for import.
-When the data came from MGF, ms or similar file formats, the LC-MS information is not available.
-This is also the case when LC-MS data was processed with OpenMS or MZMine and the results were imported to SIRIUS.
+The LC-MS tab is empty when no LC-MS data (.mzML or .mzXML) was imported, i.e. if the data is imported as .mgf, .ms or similar file formats, no LC-MS information is available.
+This is also the case when LC-MS data has been processed with OpenMS or MZMine and then imported to SIRIUS.

 Foo